 Early detection and intervention are crucial in managing AMD.
 Regular eye exams can help diagnose the condition in its early stages, allowing for prompt treatment and vision preservation.
 Lifestyle factors such as maintaining a healthy diet rich in antioxidants, not smoking, and protecting eyes from harmful UV light can also play a role in reducing the risk and progression of AMD.

 Diagnosing Age-related Macular Degeneration – AMDF

-Stem Cell Treatment for Age Related Macular Degeneration
+Stem Cell Treatment for Age Related Macular Degeneration in India

-How does stem cells work for Age-related Macular Degeneration
+How does stem cells work for Age-related Macular Degeneration?